md-adil/browser-storage/README.md

 ```

 ## Session storage
-By default it will save to localStorage and localStorage is permanent, you can save it sessionStorage as wel
+By default it will save to localStorage and localStorage is permanent, you can save it sessionStorage as well

 ```ts
 const config = new Store('some_id', {